jyguzman/cat-finder/README.md

-# CatFinder
+# Welcome to CatFinder!

-Welcome to CatFinder!
-You can search through over 60 different breeds of cats by name or by breed characteristics.
+Search from over 60 different breeds of cats by name or by filters.

+(To be done: Sign up or log in to save your favorite images and gifs)